We Came as Romans (album): Background

 Singer Dave Stephens has said that the songwriting was very intense with new producer David Bendeth.
 40 songs were written for the album, but only 10 made it onto the final track list.
 The album's cover painting was done by Paul Romano, who also created the cover of the first three albums To Plant a Seed (2009), Understanding What We've Grown to Be (2012) and Tracing Back Roots (2013).

-The album was streamed via Soundcloud on July 21, through the Huffington Post and Kerrang websites.
+The album was streamed via SoundCloud on July 21, through the Huffington Post and Kerrang! websites.

 Videos

-On June 8, 2015 the music video for the first track on the album, "Regenerate" was posted on the Equal Vision Records YouTube channel and We Came As Romans VEVO channel also, due to signing with Spinefarm on Europe.
+On June 8, 2015, the music video for the first track on the album, "Regenerate" was posted on the Equal Vision Records YouTube channel, as well as the We Came as Romans VEVO channel, due to signing with Spinefarm on Europe.
 On July 23, 2015, the music video for "The World I Used to Know" was posted on VEVO.
-On December 16, 2015 the band premiered the music video for "Who Will Pray?" exclusively with Kerrang!.
+On December 16, 2015, the band premiered the music video for "Who Will Pray?" exclusively with Kerrang!.
 The video was posted on VEVO and YouTube soon after.